Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

   - NGO will then synchronize all clients with the child's parenting and transform changes.

 :::tip
 When a NetworkObject is parented, NGO will synchronize both the parenting information along with the child's transform values.
 NGO uses the `WorldPositionStays` setting to determine whether to synchronize the local or world space transform values of the child `NetworkObject`.
 This means that a `NetworkObject` does not require you to include a `NetworkTransform` component if it never moves around, rotates, or changes its scale when it isn't parented.
-This can be useful for world items a player might pickup (i.e. parent the item under the player) and the item in question needs to be adjusted relative to the player when it is parented or the parent is removed (i.e. dropped).
+This can be useful for world items a player might pickup (that is, parent the item under the player) and the item in question needs to be adjusted relative to the player when it is parented or the parent is removed (that is, dropped).
 This helps to reduce the item's over-all bandwidth and processing resources consumption.
 :::

 ### OnNetworkObjectParentChanged